Andrew Stirling

 selected publications

-- Gaussian Variational Inference with Non-Gaussian Factors for State Estimation: A UWB Localization Case StudyIEEE Robotics and Automation Letters, Dec 2025arXiv:2512.19855 [cs]
+- Gaussian Variational Inference With Non-Gaussian Factors for State Estimation: A UWB Localization Case StudyIEEE Robotics and Automation Letters, Mar 2026